-Change is the biggest obstacle, in this article, we have discussed how to overcome the resistance to changes in an organization or business.
+Change is the biggest obstacle, in this article, we will discuss how to overcome the resistance to changes in an organization or business.

 In simple words “How to come out of your comfort zone and make effective decisions or changes” or “How to convince or guide a person to a change in their life.